-The problems that have to be resolved require that the population of the world understands what these problems are and what ree is to be done.
+The problems that have to be resolved require that the population of the world understands what these problems are and what needs to be done.
 What is necessary today is to get people on earth, and not least their representatives, to realise that there are common pressing problems that need to be solved in collaboration.

-In this context, it is important to not that we already have a large number of such solutions that works we'l.
+In this context it is important to note that we already have a large number of such solutions that work well.
 It is just that no one thinks about it.
 The entire UN system with the various specialized agencies is one example.
 Who thinks of post, telecommunications and transportation by land, sea and air as systems developed in collaboration between the states?
-And what work is never interesting for the media to report on.
+And what works is never interesting for the media to report on.

-What all this boi's flown to is that people must gain knowledge and insight about what needs to be done and find the political will and the necessary techniques to divelop new systems.
-In this context, it is absolutely necessary to see to it that education about human rights and the rule of law is given in schools as early as possible.
-I reiterate an earlier suggestion that a considered effor should be made by pedagogues who know how the education should be structured at different levels in schools.
+What all this boils down to is that people must gain knowledge and insight about what needs to be done and find the political will and the necessary techniques to develop new systems.
+In this context it is absolutely necessary to see to it that education about human rights and the rule of law is given in schools as early as possible.
+I reiterate an earlier suggestion that a considered effort should be made by pedagogues who know how the education should be structured at different levels in schools.